Anne Shippen: Personal life

 Shippen was romanced by the French diplomat Louis-Guillaume Otto, but her father decided that he would marry her to Colonel Henry Beekman Livingston in 1781.

 Her husband commanded the 4th New York Regiment at the Battles of Saratoga and Monmouth and during the winter at Valley Forge.
 He was the son of Robert Livingston (1718–1775) and great-grandson of Robert Livingston the Elder, 1st Lord of Livingston Manor.

-She gave birth the same year to Margaret Beekman "Peggy" Livingston (1781–1864).
-The marriage was not a success and Anne returned to Shippen House where she started a journal in 1783.
-This is the reason that she is remembered as it gives an insight into her social life and later her thwarted attempts to obtain a divorce.
-She had to live with her parents and her daughter went to live with the estranged husband's mother.
+Within a year of their wedding, the couple's marriage was already in question.
+Livingston, notorious locally for his anger and licentiousness, drove Anne to leave for Philadelphia, where she gave birth to their child Margaret Beekman "Peggy" Livingston (1781–1864).
+From Philadelphia, Anne started her journal in 1783.
+Her journal, for which she is remembered today, provided insight into her social life and her thwarted attempts to obtain a divorce.
+Livingston, while Peggy was living for the summer with her grandmother Margaret Beekman Livingston at Clermont, abducted his daughter, and only returned her on the condition that she never return to her mother in Philadelphia.
+After this, Anne had to live with her parents and her daughter went to live with the estranged husband's mother.
+Then, when Livingston sued his mother for custody of the child, she secretly sent her to Philadelphia to live once more with the Shippens.

 Shippen died in Philadelphia in 1841 whilst living with her daughter.